MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbServer/plan-your-deployment/modern-authentication/topologies-supported.md

 ### <a name="supported-ma-topologies-in-skype-for-business"></a>Topologias de MA compatíveis no Skype for Business

-Há dois aplicativos de servidor potencialmente, e duas cargas de trabalho do Office 365, envolvidas nas topologias do Skype for Business usadas pelo MA.
+Há dois aplicativos de servidor potencialmente e duas cargas de trabalho do Microsoft 365 ou do Office 365, envolvidas nas topologias do Skype for Business usadas pelo MA.

 - Skype for Business Server (CU 5) local